hedyhli/outline.nvim/README.md

   Display current provider and outline window status in the messages area.

+- **has_provider()**

+  Returns whether a provider is available for current window.

+- **follow_cursor(opts)**

+  Go to corresponding node in outline based on cursor position in code, and focus on the outline window.

+  With `opts.focus_outline=false`, cursor focus will remain on code window.

 ## Default keymaps

+These mappings are active for the outline window.

 | Key        | Action                                             |
 | ---------- | -------------------------------------------------- |